efcanchari/web-cv-react/REACT_README.md

 # deployment in github
 npm install gh-pages --save-dev

-# Enable boostrap in project
+# Enable boostrap in project, also add in index.js
 npm install bootstrap
 ```